Yaroslav40k/WebRoomba/README.md

     Click the green "clone or download repository" button on the top right of the repository.
     In order to clone, you will need to have git installed on your computer.

-2.You need to download and install Maven : https://maven.apache.org/.
+2. You need to download and install Maven : https://maven.apache.org/.

 3. Use Maven 'mvn package' command to  build a JAR file, don`t forget to run 'mvn clean' before the build.
     By default, 'webroomba-1.0.jar' will be located in 'target' folder inside the project directory.